Duggar News: Jill And Derick Dillard Return To Central America For Missions Work

 “Israel loves it and so do we!
 Last week, we were able to host the children from church in our home for children’s church and snacks… We ended the evening with a yummy pupusa dinner at home.”

-Speaking of Israel: the fourth Duggar grandbaby is going to be a big brother soon (bringing the total number of Duggar grandkids to eight).
+Speaking of Israel; the fourth Duggar grandbaby is going to be a big brother soon (bringing the total number of Duggar grandkids to eight).
 As People reported in February, Jill – whose labor with Israel lasted a whopping 70 hours – is pregnant with Baby #2, who is due in July.
 As UPI reported in January, it’s another boy.

 Jill tells People that she’s not concerned about another grueling labor and delivery.